dmbarbour/awelon/README.md

 # Awelon Project

-The Awelon Project is a realization of two relatively new models with the potential for disruptive improvement in human-computer interaction.
+The Awelon Project is a realization of two relatively new models with the (long term) potential for disruptive improvement in human-computer interaction.

-**Awelon** is a personal user and development environment that can support lifelong operation.
+**Awelon** will be a personal user and development environment that can support lifelong operation.
 Structures in the environment represent documents, graphs, diagrams, geometries, even animated values - video, sound.

-User action in the environment - including navigation, copy-and-paste - are modeled by generating a stream of code to perform a transform on the environment.
-It is possible to extract and reuse or share subprograms from a user's action history.
-Thus, user macros or programming by example become widely feasible.
+User action in the environment - including navigation, copy-and-paste, sliders, text editing, etc. - are modeled as generating a stream of bytecodes to perform a transform on the user's environment.
+By keeping a user history, we can extract from this stream of bytecodes to create macros and tools, generalizing programs from a few examples.
+The quality and robustness of programs we can extract depends heavily on the bytecode, so Awelon project includes a new 'Awelon Bytecode' (ABC).

 **Reactive Demand Programming (RDP)** is a reactive model designed for robust operation in open distributed systems.
-An RDP program is a behavior that continuously observes and influences external resources.
+Every RDP program is a behavior that continuously observes and influences external resources.
 RDP subprograms can represent services, frameworks, agents, and overlay networks.
 Essentially, RDP is a variation of spreadsheets for general purpose programming.
 See [AboutRDP](AboutRDP.md) for more.

-Awelon and RDP are related by a principle: objects in the user's environment have meaning to the user, and some of that meaning should be realized programmatically - by interpreting that structure as an RDP behavior.
-Consequently, manipulating a virtual structures can influence the real world.
-And virtual structure can also gather data for display.
+For Awelon Project, RDP is important because it is amenable to 'live programming' on a large scale.
+Users manipulate the program and get feedback in real-time.
+By treating a user's personal environment as a live program, actions on that environment become formally meaningful and effectful.
+Manipulating a geometry - moving a virtual slider or flipping a virtual switch - can influence lights and sounds in the real world.

+The macros and tools extracted from user actions can be directly leveraged to interpret the environment.

 ## Components of Awelon Project

 Awelon project requires a language that is suitable for streaming, code generation, code extraction, functional transforms and RDP.
 This requirement has led to development of Awelon Bytecode (ABC) and a higher level language for working with ABC, called Awelon Object (AO).
 See [AboutABC](AboutABC.md) and [AboutAO](AboutAO.md) for more.
+Regular users of Awelon are be expected to manipulate AO or ABC directly, but they will be accessible for programmers and power users.

 Development of ABC and AO are necessary to an extent of bootstrapping and building a persistent web service with reasonable performance.
 Beyond that, an RDP implementation of ABC must be developed, and I would like to implement a wiki-based IDE for AO, and a spreadsheet-based interactive programming model.

 The personal Awelon user environment will happen later, most likely targeting augmented reality glasses.
 It is feasible to develop the Awelon user environment in the desktop space, and I plan to do so eventually.
 But in the short term, I believe people will be more open to a new user experience with glasses.

+### Status

+Libraries and highly performant implementations are still lacking.
+ABC potentially permits many optimizations, but I've been aiming to delay work on those until I can implement them from within AO.

+For now, we do have a naive interpreter `aoi` and a simple translate-to-Haskell form `aoExec`.
+The latter seems to run between 6x to 120x faster for tested programs, but remains painful and impractical to use... and doesn't seem like a good basis for a development environment.
+My current goal is to compromise between the interactivity of `aoi` with the performance of `aoExec` by leveraging Haskell's System.Plugins to just-in-time compile code for execution.
+This will involve a major rewrite on a separate branch.

 ### Getting Started